lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Copy the following files into your project:

-`cp clicker/gulpfile.js clicker/ionic.config.js myApp/`
+`cp clicker/gulpfile.ts clicker/config.ts myApp/`

-* [gulpfile.js][gulpfile.js]: gulp’s config file
+* [gulpfile.ts][gulpfile.ts]: gulp’s config file
-* [ionic.config.js][ionic.config.js]: ionic config - you should have one of these in your project already.
-We’re just adding the test paths to it.
+* [config.ts][config.ts]: small config file for this setup, containing only paths at the moment.
+Can be [heavily expanded] down the line.

 This gulpfile defines several tasks which gulp will carry out for us during the test cycle: